aaronrose87/RoboticLightBallet/pi-setup/README.md

 ## Result
 These instructions result in the following:

+* One Pi as a control computer (aka the Control Pi)
+	* It can have a display and keyboard
+	* It can be connected to a wired network for remote access.
-* The Pi sets up a WiFi access point, with SSID 'studiobot'.
-The password is 'lightballet'.
+	* It sets up a WiFi access point with SSID 'studiobot' and password 'lightballet'
+	* It provides DHCP service
-* There is no routing set up, if you need access to the external internet, you need to use the wired connection.
+	* There is no bridge or router from the wired to wireless.
+If you want to talk to a client, you ssh in to this Pi and then ssh from there to the others.

+* One or more Pi's set up to be on the studiobot network (aka the Robot Pi's)
+	* They pick up IP addresses from the access point.
+	* They can be on a wired network for development and debugging

-* Devices that connect to the pi are given IP addresses in the range 10.10.0.1 to 10.10.0.10.
+* Devices that connect to the control Pi are given IP addresses in the range 10.10.0.1 to 10.10.0.10.

 ## Prerequisites
 * Raspberry Pi 2 (tested on Raspberry Pi 2 Model B v1.1)
 Also works on a Pi B+
 * NOOBS on 8GB SD card
 * Belkin Model F7D2102 USB Wifi adapter
-* Plugged in to wired ethernet and able to pick up an IP address via DHCP
+* For installation: Plugged in to wired ethernet and able to pick up an IP address via DHCP

 ## Directions